notkoen/Zombie-Escape-Configs/README.md

 > For more detailed information on CS2 config formatting, refer to [CS2 Configs](https://github.com/notkoen/Zombie-Escape-Configs/blob/main/Formatting%20Guide/CS2%20Configs.md).

 > [!WARNING]
-> All entwatch configs are made to work with the unreleased **CS2Fixes Entwatch System**.
+> All entwatch configs are made to work with  **CS2Fixes Entwatch**.

+If there are maps and configs that are not present, please let me know and I can make the configs needed for the map.

 ## Contact Me